Kathy Najimy: Other work

 Najimy uses her celebrity status to donate money to charities by appearing on game shows.
 She appeared as a contestant on a celebrity version of The Weakest Link where she won $50,000 for The Feminist Majority Foundation's Campaign to Stop Gender Apartheid in Afghanistan.
 She won the season 6 tournament of Celebrity Poker Showdown, donating the $100,000 to V-Day, an organization that helps stop violence against women and girls.
 She was also crowned Grand Champion on CBS's Gameshow Marathon in 2006, donating the $100,000 winnings to Girls Best Friend, a charity that helps empower girls.
 In 2013, Najimy was a contestant on Rachael vs. Guy: Celebrity Cook-Off on Team Rachael where she was playing for PETA, cooking only vegetarian food.
 She was eliminated on the Feb 3 episode, reaching third place.

 Before she became a known actress, in 1981, Najimy was a contestant on Family Feud, which was used as the finale in Gameshow Marathon.
 Najimy and her family were winners on both shows.
 Najimy also appeared on the $25,000 Pyramid as a civilian contestant, on the episode dated July 31, 1985.
 She claimed, on the Pyramid show, that she also had been on American Bandstand.
 She returned to the "Pyramid" (The $100,000 Pyramid) on the June 26, 2016, episode as a celebrity guest opposite Rosie O'Donnell.
 She appeared once again in Season 2, Episode 7 on July 23, 2017, to play against Alexandra Wentworth, helping her contestant partner win the $150,000 grand prize.

 Personal life

-When she was 18, Najimy had an abortion.
-She advocates for pro-choice.
-Najimy married actor and singer Dan Finnerty of The Dan Band in August 1998.
+In August 1998, Najimy married actor and singer Dan Finnerty of The Dan Band.
 Gloria Steinem officiated the ceremony.
 Najimy and Finnerty have one daughter, musician Samia.